elmbridge/curriculum/Why Elm.md

 And the language has lots of rules!
 They are meant to push developers toward writing code that is easier to maintain and harder to break.
 For instance:

-- **If a function in Elm is given an input, it always returns the same output.** There is no notion of instance variables or `this` in Elm — the only thing a function can do is read the values of its arguments and call out to other functions.
+- **In Elm, a function always returns the same value for a given input.** There is no notion of instance variables or `this` in Elm — the only thing a function can do is read the values of its arguments and call out to other functions.
 This quality of the language is called **purity** — no matter what context, a function will do the same thing every time.

 - **Once a value is declared in an Elm application, it can never change.** It's not possible, for instance, for a function to accidentally change its inputs, or for something to become `undefined`.
 If you need to add an element to a list, there is no way to do so destructively — instead, you have to create a new list with all the elements you specify.
 Values like these are called **immutable**.